elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-9-1-install-esxi-hosts-with-custom-settings.md

 	>     >                             igb-3.1.17-offline_bundle-455019.zip
 	>     >
 >     >
 >     >                             So now we see our offline-bundle.
-Let&#8217;s go ahead and install that:
+Let's go ahead and install that:
 >     >
 	>     >
 	>     >                             ~ # esxcli software vib install -d /vmfs/volumes/OI\_LUN0/driver/igb-3.1.17-offline\_bundle-455019.zip